 General Motors car designer Harley Earl unveiled a two-seater 1951 LeSabre concept car at Watkins Glen racetrack in upstate New York in 1951.
 While watching the field of British and Italian sports cars careening around the track on that fateful day, Mr. Earl realized that American car companies weren't designing, engineering, and building anything like those fast, stylish, lightweight, and stunning vehicles that were flying around the track with such grace and ability.
-American cars were all ponderously large and heavy in comparison to the lithe European machines.
-Even his two-seat LeSabre, though low was wide, immense, and a heavy-looking beauteous beast of an automobile.
+American cars, and even his elegant two-seat LeSabre, seemed ponderously large and heavy in comparison to the lithe European machines.
+So, Harley quietly began a project that would eventually lead to the creation of one of America's most legendary cars: the Chevrolet Corvette.
+In this article, we'll take a look at Corvette generations from the 1953 C1 through the 2020 C8, as well as some of the incremental changes that kept the Corvette a world-famous machine.

 Above: Harley Earl's chief design inspiration for the Corvette was the British Jaguar XK120 roadster that was produced from 1948 through 1954.
 The above example is a 1951 model with RHD.
 British sports cars like this superlative example started being imported to the U.S. in the mid-1940's right after WWII.

 The Corvette name is derived from a small, highly maneuverable Naval war ship, which is fitting for these nimble (when first produced) and now fast, stylish, and very competent street and race cars.
-Classic Industries now offers Corvette Generation 1 through Generation 6 restoration and performance parts!
-Let's take a closer look at America's Sports Car for the C1 through the C6 Corvette, 1953-2013.
+Classic Industries now offers Corvette Generations C1 through C6 restoration and performance parts!
+Let's take a closer look at America's Sports Car, starting at the beginning.

 Above: The mechanically fuel-injected 283-cubic inch V8 engine in the 1957 Corvette produced a magnificent 283-horsepower.
 That one horsepower to one cubic inch displacement ratio was a remarkable feat of engineering back in the day.
 Check out the Rochester mechanical fuel injection system atop the 1957 283's powerplant just below.